History of Eastern role-playing video games: Origins (mid-1980s)

 The earliest RPG on a console was Dragonstomper on the Atari 2600 in 1982.
 Bokosuka Wars, originally released for the Sharp X1 computer in 1983, was ported to the NES console in 1985, and was a commercial success in Japan, where it laid the foundations for the tactical role-playing game subgenre.
 Other notable early console RPGs included ports of Namco's 1984 arcade action role-playing games: The Tower of Druaga, which was ported to the NES in 1985, and Dragon Buster, the first video game to feature a life meter (called "Vitality" in-game), also ported to the NES in 1987.

 In 1985, Yuji Horii and his team at Chunsoft began production on Dragon Quest (Dragon Warrior).
 After Enix published the game in early 1986, it became the template for future console RPGs.
-The game was influenced by the first-person random battles in Wizardry, the overhead movement in Ultima, and the mystery storytelling in Horii's own 1983 visual novel game Portopia Serial Murder Case.
+The game was influenced by the first-person random battles in Wizardry, the overhead movement in Ultima, and the mystery storytelling in Horii's own 1983 visual novel game The Portopia Serial Murder Case.
 Horii's intention behind Dragon Quest was to create a RPG that appealed to a wider audience unfamiliar with the genre or video games in general.
 This required the creation of a new kind of RPG, that did not rely on previous D&D experience, nor require hundreds of hours of rote fighting, and that could appeal to any kind of gamer.
 Compared to statistics-heavy computer RPGs, Dragon Quest was a more streamlined, faster-paced game based on exploration and combat, and featured a top-down view in dungeons, in contrast to the first-person view used for dungeons in earlier computer RPGs.
 The streamlined gameplay of Dragon Quest thus made the game more accessible to a wider audience than previous computer RPGs.
-The game also placed a greater emphasis on storytelling and emotional involvement, building on Horii's previous work Portopia Serial Murder Case, but this time introducing a coming of age tale for Dragon Quest that audiences could relate to, making use of the RPG level-building gameplay as a way to represent this.
-It also featured elements still found in most console RPGs, like major quests interwoven with minor subquests, an incremental spell system, the damsel-in-distress storyline that many RPGs follow, and a romance element that remains a staple of the genre, alongside anime-style art by Akira Toriyama and a classical score by Koichi Sugiyama that was considered revolutionary for console video game music.
+The game also placed a greater emphasis on storytelling and emotional involvement, building on Horii's previous work The Portopia Serial Murder Case, but this time introducing a coming of age tale for Dragon Quest that audiences could relate to, making use of the RPG level-building gameplay as a way to represent this.
+It also featured elements still found in most console RPGs, like major quests interwoven with minor subquests, an incremental spell system, the damsel-in-distress storyline that many RPGs follow, and a romance element that remains a staple of the genre, alongside manga-style art by Akira Toriyama and a classical score by Koichi Sugiyama that was considered revolutionary for console video game music.